 - Also comes with lids to use cups as food storage or for travel.

-- Can also buy as a 6 pack with 6 colors or an 8 pack!
+- Can also buy as a 6 pack with 6 colors.

 - Straws now have straw stoppers so your toddler can not remove them from the cup.

 - These cups may not be the best option for travel as they can not be tossed in a diaper bag if this is important to you.

 These are my personal favorite glass cups for kids.
 I have the older model and my mom got the newer set for her house.
 I love that they have improved the newer version to include straw stoppers making the perfect glass cups for toddlers.
 (I know I’m not the only one who tells her toddler constantly to stop removing his straw.)
 They are easy to clean, durable when dropped, and very cute.